Eli Attie: Television

 After working in the real White House and on the campaign trail, Attie became a writer and producer on the NBC-TV series The West Wing for the last five of the show's seven seasons -- the only writer to work on the show full-time for five full seasons.

 Series creator Aaron Sorkin has written that Attie "made a big impact immediately," and said at a 2024 celebration of the series at the White House, "if you have a favorite moment from the show, chances are Eli had something to do with it."
 A number of the show's key storylines came from Attie's own experiences in politics.
 In addition, according to David Remnick's biography of Barack Obama, The Bridge: The Life and Rise of Barack Obama, and other news sources, Attie used then-State Senator Obama as a model for the character of Matt Santos, a presidential candidate played by actor Jimmy Smits in the final two seasons of the show.
 Attie was nominated for Writers Guild and Humanitas awards for the episode "Election Day: Part 2", in which Santos wins the presidency.
 In 2020, Attie collaborated with Sorkin on new material for the show's HBO Max reunion special, A West Wing Special to Benefit When We All Vote.

 Attie was a writer and co-executive producer on House for the last five of its eight seasons, and was nominated for a Humanitas award for the series finale, "Everybody Dies", which he co-wrote with series creator David Shore.
 He makes an uncredited appearance in the episode as well.

-Attie's more recent television credits include several seasons as a writer and producer on Showtime's Wall Street drama Billions -- he makes a brief appearance as a presidential aide in its series finale -- as well as on Netflix's political thriller The Diplomat and on the streamer's limited series Zero Day, which starred Robert De Niro.
+Attie's more recent television credits include several seasons as a writer and producer on Showtime's Wall Street drama Billions -- he makes a brief appearance as a presidential aide in its series finale -- as well as on Netflix's political thriller The Diplomat, on the streamer's limited series Zero Day, which starred Robert De Niro, and most recently on The Pitt, which he joined for its third season.